Shindong: Super Junior

 In March 2006, SM Entertainment began to recruit new members for the next Super Junior generation.
 However, plans changed and the company declared a halt in forming future Super Junior generations.
 Following the addition of thirteenth member Kyuhyun, the group dropped the suffix "05" and became officially credited as Super Junior.
 The re-polished group's first CD single "U" was released on June 7, 2006, which was their most successful single until the release of "Sorry, Sorry" in March 2009.

 During his career with Super Junior, Shindong was put into two subgroups, smaller groups that are branched off of the larger Super Junior group.
 In February 2007, he was placed in the trot-singing Super Junior-T. A year later, he became a member of Super Junior-H.

 On September 27, 2011, he along with Yesung and Eunhyuk filled in for bandmate Heechul, who enlisted for mandatory military service on September 1, during the performance on Music Bank and Show!
 Music Core of Kim Jang-hoon latest single, "Breakups are So Like Me".
 Heechul is featured in the song and starred in the music video, which was completed the day before he enlisted.

+On July 5, 2023, Super Junior-L.S.S., a sub-unit group consisting of Super Junior bandmates Shindong, Siwon and Leeteuk, debuted with their first Japanese single "Close The Shutter".
+The trio later made their official Korean debut on January 22, 2024 with the single "Suit Up".